insightsengineering/cardx/cran-comments.md

 ## revdepcheck results

-We checked 4 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 6 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 1 new problem in the 'gtsummary' package.
 I maintain this package and the break is expected.
 I will submit a new version as soon as 'cardx' is on CRAN.

+ * We failed to check 0 packages

 ## Additional Comments